Bryan-Barrows/wffl-website/data/proposed-changes.md

 # To Discuss / Vote On

 - A proposal was raised to change the lottery system to offer more incentive for teams not to tank.
 This will be discussed at the draft.
+- Proposal to move to sleeper default playoff tiebreakers (points for instead of H2H)